mohammadaliawan/ls-prep/notes.md

 This will print “the test resulted in a true-value”.
 The then is optional.

-**The result value of an if expression is the last value executed in the expression.**

 If what comes after the if is true , we run the code between the if and the end .
 If what comes after the if is false , we don’t.And that is branching.